tankche1/compsci682-fa20.github.io/assignments/assignments2020/assignment1.md

 ### Run code on Colab

-We require students to run their codes on Colab, which is a google platform that can run the jupyter notebook.
+Students wanting to run their code on a GPU can do so using Colab, which is a google platform that can run Jupyter notebooks.
+You do NOT need a GPU or Colab for the first assignment althought it is required for future assignments.
-It gives every google account a free GPU.
 Pleaser refer to [Colab tutorial](/notes/colab-tutorial).

 ### Some Notes